Buckley Liberty Freeze-Dried Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 In addition, this recipe contains both fish oil and salmon oil.
 Each are naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

-Depending on its level of freshness and purity, both fish oil and salmon oil should be considered a commendable addition.
+Depending on its level of freshness and purity, both fish oil and salmon oil should be considered commendable additions.

 Buckley Liberty Freeze-Dried Dog Food Review

-Judging by its ingredients alone, Buckley Liberty Dog food looks like an above-average freeze-dried product.
+Based on its ingredients alone, Buckley Liberty Dog Food appears to be an above-average dry product.